How to really grow plants

 We spun our wheels for years.
 Finally we mineralized our soil.
 It was relatively easy to do and it made all the difference.

 Remineralization starts with a soil test.
-We recommend getting the standard Mehlich 3 test from Logan Labs (you can use this form to submit it, or else have us submit it for you).
+We recommend getting a soil mineral reserve test (you can order it here).
 This test will show you the type and amount of minerals that are present in your soil.
 We are aiming for a state where the minerals are plentiful and balanced, since this balance helps to make the minerals available to the plant.

 Once you have your soil test report (or we receive it for you), the next step is to calculate how much to add of the various available soil amendments in order to balance your minerals.
 It takes a lot of math to do these calculations and it’s easy to make math or transcription errors.
 So we wrote OrganiCalc, which does those calculations for you.
-You can subscribe and enter your soil test results yourself, or we’ll do it for you.
+You can subscribe and enter your soil test results yourself, or you can order analysis from us.

 This is not the end of the story, because soil biology is necessary to unlock the minerals and get them into the plant, however it is a good beginning.
 We recommend this always as a good first step, like building a good foundation.